R8A: Adding HOV Lanes to the Outer Roadway

 The center roadway between Mercer Island to Seattle is technically considered Express Lanes rather than High Occupancy Vehicle (HOV) lanes; both types are considered versions of "managed lanes" versus "general purpose" all-access lanes.

-Buses, carpools and vanpools that need to travel counter to the center roadway flow are forced to use general-purpose lanes on the outer roadways, making them run increasingly late during rush hours due to congestion.
-In order to address this transit efficiency problem and also prepare for light rail, WSDOT and Sound Transit are implementing the R8A plan to add new HOV lanes alongside the general purpose lanes of the I-90 outer roadway between Seattle and Bellevue.
+Buses, carpools and vanpools that need to travel counter to the center roadway flow are forced to use general-purpose lanes on the outer roadways.
+In order to address this transit efficiency problem and also prepare for light rail, WSDOT and Sound Transit implemented the R8A plan to add new HOV lanes alongside the general purpose lanes of the I-90 outer roadway between Seattle and Bellevue.
 WSDOT has also built new I-90 HOV on and off-ramps on Mercer Island and modified I-90 HOV access at Bellevue Way.
-The City is currently negotiating future access to these new lanes for Mercer Island traffic.

-When these improvements are complete, Sound Transit will be allowed to close the center roadway permanently to vehicles in order to begin construction of the East Link light rail line, expected to open in 2023.
+When these improvements are complete, Sound Transit is allowed to close the center roadway permanently to vehicles in order to begin construction of the East Link light rail line, expected to open in 2023.
+This permanent closure is scheduled for June 3, 2017.

 View a diagram depicting the future I-90 lane layout across the floating bridge

-The closure of the center roadway will create some temporary adjustments for residents during construction, and will also lead to permanent changes in HOV on/off-ramp alignment, traffic patterns, bus access, and other transit-related matters.
+The closure of the center roadway will create some temporary adjustments for residents during construction (e.g. Traffic Control measures), and will also lead to permanent changes in HOV on/off-ramp alignment, traffic patterns, bus access, and other transit-related matters.

 View a summary diagram of major on/off-ramp changes expected in the Town Center Area